 ARTICLE VI: POWERS AND GRANTED AUTHORITIES

-ASCWU: The ASCWU, in its entirety, shall have the rights and responsibilities:
+ASCWU: The Associated Students of Central Washington University, in its entirety, shall have the rights and responsibilities:

 To be represented by majority student voting membership and a student chair or co-chair, in consultation with the University President or designee, on all committees overseeing and appropriating student fees and student fee dollars with exception to operating and building funds.

+Student Government and their staff may:

 To employ student staff in a manner consistent with the policies and procedures of the University.